docksal/ci-agent/README.md

 `REMOTE_BUILD_DIR`

-The directory location on the remote server where current build will happen.
+The directory location on the sandbox server where current build will happen.
 Defaults to:

 ```
 ${REMOTE_BUILD_BASE}/${REPO_NAME_SAFE}-${BRANCH_NAME_SAFE}